Logic Apps Overview

 So it all starts with a trigger that enables your workflow to get going.
 I will assume you already possess an Azure account.
-Use that to sign in azure portal and click the Enterprise Integration Option.
+Use that to sign in to the Azure portal and click the Enterprise Integration Option.
 It will breed a variety of options, among that choose Logic Apps.
 After sorting out shown Azure resources in the next menu, hop onto the create button and click it.
 Congrats!!
 You just created your first logic apps app!!
 From thereon just select Blank Logic App.
-The visual programming interface will pop up which will provide you with a variety of triggers which will be used in the logic apps workflow.
+The visual programming interface will pop up which will provide you with a variety of triggers that will be used in the logic apps workflow.

 You can begin the full logic apps training, by clicking on the link below: